 We always recommend designing in 300 PPI for printing, but we also know that sometimes you just don’t have the ability to edit your designs.
 If you can’t design your print files at 300 PPI, there are a couple steps you need to take to see if the low resolution will work for you.

 The first thing you need to do is to ask if your prints are critical on quality; in other words: can you live with lower print quality?
-If you can, just go ahead and print it.
+For example, many color copies and flyers are looked at once then thrown away.
+If you can live with low resolution, just go ahead and print it.
 If you’re concerned, you can always ask your customer service representative how the lower-resolution print can do.
 We recommend ordering a physical proof so you can see for yourself (you can try printing it out on a desktop printer to preview it instantly).
 Don’t be too attached to single image or graphic.
 You can easily find a similar image with a higher resolution that will print with better quality.

 If you have the capability to do so (or if quality is an absolute must), do is to do a redesign of your file.
 You would need to redesign from scratch, starting at 300 PPI.
 You could: redesign the entire document, redesign just the pages with photographs and illustrations (text usually isn’t affected by low resolution), or redesign just the covers (to save you time).

 Before printing your file and risking being unhappy with your files resolution, receive a complimentary file check!
 Every order placed with Printivity receives a file check and digital proof.
 We do not print your file until you have fully approve your file because we want to make sure our customers are 100% satisfied with their product.
 But if you are not ready to commit to an order yet, email your file to service@printivity for a complimentary file check!